otherwiseman/eat-ted/README.md

 # eat-ted

-A responsive web page that consumes a TED talk feed via the Google Feed API and displays the entries, including video playback and item metadata.
+A responsive web page that consumes a TED talk Media RSS feed via the Google Feed API and displays the entries, including video playback and item metadata.